fsprojects/Paket/docs/content/references-files.md

 Redirects settings in [references files](references-files.html#Redirects-settings) takes precedence over settings in [dependencies file](nuget-dependencies.html#redirects-settings).

+## Excluding libraries

+<blockquote>This feature is only available in Paket 3.0 alpha versions.</blockquote>

+This option allows you to exclude libraries from being referenced in project files:

+    [lang=paket]
+	PackageA
+	  exclude A1.dll
+	  exclude A2.dll
+	Dapper
+	NUnit
+	  exclude nunit.framework.dll

 ## File name conventions

 If Paket finds `paket.references` in a folder, the dependencies it specifies will be added to all MSBuild projects in that folder.